tinacms/tina.io/content/docs/nextjs/next-tinacms-github.md

 ### `apiProxy`

-Proxies requests to GitHub, attaching the GitHub access token in the process
+Proxies requests to GitHub, attaching the GitHub access token in the process.

 **pages/api/proxy-github.ts**